Ramis84/OCReMixDownloader/README.md

 ### Run/compile from source

 The application has been developed using .Net 5 (C#), and can be compiled/run using Visual Studio Code or just the .Net CLI (included in the [.Net 5.0 SDK](https://dotnet.microsoft.com/download)).
-Download the repository and execute the terminal command `dotnet run` to run from source, or `dotnet build` to build binaries.
+Download the [GitHub repository](https://github.com/Ramis84/OCRemixDownloader) and execute the terminal command `dotnet run` to run from source, or `dotnet build` to build binaries.

 ## Automation / scheduling